karafamichal/lixie-stopwatch/README.md

 * **6-digit Lixie display (HH:MM:SS)** — 75 WS2812B LEDs on 3× 5×5 boards,
   light shining through engraved cast-acrylic tiles to give a floating 3-D digit effect.
+The two colon dots flip on/off in lock-step with the visible seconds.
-* **Touch UI on a 3.2" Nextion display** — pick a client → project →
+* **Touch UI on a 3.2" Nextion display** — guided picker walks you through **client → project → category → app**, then Start.
+The category step groups your apps so you don't have to scroll past every tool.
+Pause / Continue / Stop / Discard on screen, with the project name shown in its own colour during a session.
-  optional app, then Start.
-Pause / Continue / Stop / Discard on screen.
+* **Breadcrumb navigation** — each selection screen's header shows the path you've taken (e.g. `Acme Corp / Site redesign / Design`), so it's always clear how deep you are.
 * **Wi-Fi onboarding via captive portal** — no need to flash credentials into the firmware.
 Plug in a fresh device, it brings up `LixieStopWatch-Setup`, you join it from a phone and pick your home /